Who says chivalry is dead? Oh, wait. I do.

 I’ve got adventures with my kids to seize.

-My world did not collapse in on me, because there was somewhere else I needed to be.
+My world stopped collapsing in on me, because there was somewhere else I needed to be.

 This post ran previously in 2015